- BS, Penn State University

 - MA, Teachers College, Columbia University

 - PhD, Syracuse University

-Political and cultural economy of public education; educational policy; social theory; philosophy and education
+Political and cultural economy of public education; educational policy; urban studies; social theory; philosophy and education

 Ríos-Rojas, A. & Stern, M. (2018).
 Do “undocumented aliens” dream of neoliberal sheep?: Conditional DREAMing and decolonial imaginaries.
 Equity & Excellence in Education, 51(1), 92-106.

 Stern, M. & Brown, A.E.
 (2016).
 “It’s 5:30.
 I’m exhausted.
 And I have to go all the way to f*%#ing Fishtown.”: New teacher movements, depression, and the fight for public education.
 The Urban Review, 48(2), 333-354.